Telicent-io/telicent-core-charts/charts/telicent-core/charts/document-pipeline/README.md

 ### Host(s) Parameters - Contains host information for applications deployed via *telicent-core* chart

 *Document Pipeline* interacts directly with other Telicent Applications using their default service/serviceAccount and port.
-If either of those details changes, you can use this section to correctly referer to those applications.
+If either of those details changes, you can use this section to correctly refer to those applications.

 | Name                      | Description                                                                                                                                                                                                                          | Value                |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------- |